-- The latest round of applications to the Q community is now open.
-Find out more and apply (deadline 10 April).
+- The latest round of applications to join the Q community is now open.
+Find out more and apply (deadline 12 June).

 - Q stands for quality.
 Q is an initiative connecting people with improvement expertise across the UK.

 - We’re creating opportunities for people to come together as an improvement community – sharing ideas, enhancing skills and collaborating to make health and care better.

 - Opportunities to join Q are being phased across different parts of the UK.
 Read more below.